m-allanson/node-esm-resolution/README.md

 ## Why?

-The imported module has common js and esm versions available.
+The imported module has CommonJS and ESM versions available.
 In the `package.json` it has the following configuration:

 ```
   "main": "dist/env.cjs.js",